kotamichael/neighborhood-map-project/README.md

 # Important Note:

-What used to be a neighborhood map of Portland has been hijacked as the start of a map of places my gf and I have eaten in order to keep the memories alive.
+What used to be a neighborhood map of Portland has been hijacked as the start of a map of places I have eaten in order to keep the memories alive.

 > Developed as project no. 5 for the Udacity Fullstack Web Developer Nanodegree!